dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 In Part 1 of our 2-part tutorial, we covered basic concepts of reactive programming and observables and an introduction to speech recognition.
 We set up our Madlibs app and implemented speech recognition and an editable form where users can enter and modify words to eventually generate a madlibs story.

 In the next part of our tutorial, we'll implement fallback functionality for browsers that don't support speech recognition.
-We'll also fetch words from an API if the user doesn't want to enter their own, and we'll learn about RxJS operators that make managing HTTP requests easy.
+We'll also fetch words from an API if the user doesn't want to enter their own, and we'll learn about RxJS operators that make it easy to manage and combine observables.
 Of course, we'll also generate our madlib story with the user's words.
 As a final bonus, we'll learn how to authenticate an Angular app and Node API with Auth0.

 When you're finished with both parts, you should be ready to tackle more advanced reactive programming projects with Angular!